With DoNotPay’s Security Deposit Refund Letter, No Landlord Will Deny You!

 Assisting you with legal documents like security deposit refund letter, cease and desist letter, or letters of refund payment, is just a small fraction of DoNotPay’s portfolio.
 If you need help with getting refunds for plane tickets, unemployment insurance, or a robocall epidemic, you’ve come to the right place.

-The solutions to these pesky problems are at your fingertips when you create your DoNotPay profile in your web browser or by downloading the iOS app to your iPhone or iPad.
+The solutions to these pesky problems are at your fingertips when you create your DoNotPay profile in your web browser.
 Improve your life now and see what else DoNotPay can help you do:

 - Solve problems with credit cards